 Yes, but please don't put off applying!

-Except in highly unusual circumstances, you must complete the application to become a "Certificate-Track" student before your second Honors course is graded.
 Successful transfer under our Honors partnerships requires careful academic planning and continuous participation.
 Good standing in the Honors Program requires meeting with an Honors Counselor once a semester to ensure you are on-track to transfer to the university and major of your choice!

 In the classroom, none.
 Just as you can't tell who in a history class is a history major, you can't tell who in an Honors course is pursuing the Certificate.
 Faculty themselves don't know who's pursuing the Certificate and who isn't.